Rio Grande marine ecoregion: Physical setting

-The ecoregion is bounded on the north at Florianopolis (latitude 28°S), and on the south at the border with Uruguay (latitude 34°S), where the ecoregion transitions to the Uruguay-Buenos Aires Shelf marine ecoregion.
+The ecoregion is bounded on the north at Florianópolis (latitude 28°S), and on the south at the border with Uruguay (latitude 34°S), where the ecoregion transitions to the Uruguay - Buenos Aires Shelf marine ecoregion.
 Together the two ecoregions make up the South Brazil Shelf, a Large Marine Ecosystem (LME).
 The bordering coast is generally low-lying coastal scrub and sand in a long barrier island fronting a chain of lakes and lagoons.
 The terrestrial ecoregion on-shore is the Uruguayan savanna ecoregion.
 There are no major rivers feeding directly into the ocean in the ecoregion.

 A significant feature of the Rio Grande marine ecoregion is the inclusion of an inland lagoon - Lagoa dos Patos, the largest coastal lagoon in South America.
 The 150 mile long lagoon is separated from the ocean by a 5-10 mile wide sand bar, and is open to the sea at an opening at the city of Rio Grande, Rio Grande do Sul.
 Just south of Lagoa dos Patos is Lagoon Mirim, which is cut off from the sea.

 The continental shelf along this coast of Brazil extends an average of 200 km out to sea before dropping off.
 The deepest point in the ecoregion overall is -1054 m, and the average is -84 m.